The Spectrum (University at Buffalo): History

+In September 2023, it was announced The Spectrum would cease print and become an online-only publication due to costs.
+Previously, about 3,000 copies were printed weekly during each semester, which cost the newspaper about $600 to $800 a week.
+The first all-digital edition was emailed in its new newsletter format on Sept.
+8 with more than 500 subscribers.

 Faculty

 The Spectrum is advised by Matt Parrino from the Syracuse Post Standard, who is an adjunct instructor though the English department.
 Jody Biehl, the former director of the school's Journalism Certificate Program, was the paper's advisor from 2009-2021.